Drug Enforcement Administration: Civil liberties

 Others, such as former Republican congressman Ron Paul, the Cato Institute, The Libertarian Party and the Drug Policy Alliance criticize the very existence of the DEA and the war on drugs as both hostile, and contrary, to the concept of civil liberties by arguing that anybody should be free to put any substance they choose into their own bodies for any reason, particularly when legal drugs such as alcohol, tobacco and prescription drugs are also open to addiction, and that any harm caused by a drug user or addict to the general public is a case of conflicting civil rights.
 Recurrently, billions of dollars are spent yearly, focusing largely on criminal law and demand reduction campaigns, which has resulted in the imprisonment of thousands of U.S. citizens.
 Demand for recreational drugs is somewhat static as the market for most illegal drugs has been saturated, forcing the cartels to expand their market to Europe and other areas than the United States.
-United States federal law registers cannabis as a Schedule I drug.
+As of 2026, certain FDA-approved products containing marijuana and medical marijuana products subject to qualifying state-issued licenses are controlled in Schedule III, while broader rescheduling of marijuana from Schedule I to Schedule III remains under federal administrative rulemaking.